dominikcedro/3DPrintManager/README.md

 * This project is my first big endeavour with Kotlin language.
 * App is meant to help me and my colleagues in scientific club "Bioaddmed" at Wrocław TECH.
-* It should run on android 11 or higher with connection to internet.
+* It should run on android 11 or higher with connection to internet

 ### Key features